junwatu/clothes-recommendation/blog/README.md

 | `queryData`                      | Executes a query on the specified container and fetches the results, logging the number of rows retrieved.   |
 | `queryDataById`                 | Queries a container for a specific row identified by a unique ID, returning the corresponding row data.      |

-The GridDB database can be used to save data as collection or simply behave like column base database.
+The GridDB database can be used to save data as a collection or simply behave like a column base database.

 This function will use the existing container or create a new one: